onap/vnfrqts-requirements/docs/Chapter8.rst

-R-93272 The VNF Heat **MUST** adhere to the following parameter naming convention in the Heat Orchestration Template, when the parameter associated with the property network is referencing an “external” network:
+R-93272 The VNF Heat **MUST** adhere to the following parameter naming convention in the Heat Orchestration Template, when the parameter associated with the property network is referencing an â€œexternalâ€� network:

 - {network-role}\_net\_id for the Neutron network ID
 - {network-role}\_net\_name for the network name in OpenStack

-R-65373 The VNF Heat **MUST**  adhere to the following parameter naming convention, when the parameter associated with the property network is referencing an “internal” network:
+R-65373 The VNF Heat **MUST**  adhere to the following parameter naming convention, when the parameter associated with the property network is referencing an â€œinternalâ€� network:

 - int\_{network-role}\_net\_id for the Neutron network ID
 - int\_{network-role}\_net\_name for the network name in OpenStack